Single-Piston Vs Multi-Piston Brake Calipers: Benefits And Drawbacks

 About Single Piston Caliper

 The single-piston caliper is a floating caliper that manages a vehicle’s braking force.
 When you push against the brake pedal, it extends the piston, pressing against the pad and then against the rotor.
-This action also pulls on the other pad, bringing the car to a stop.
+This action also pulls on the other pad, stopping the car.
 Floating calipers use greased pins to move back and forth when brakes are applied or released.

 However, the single-piston calipers have their limitations because applying brakes causes friction, leading to heat build-up over time.
 This process acts as a large heatsink within the system that dissipates some of that energy undertaken during braking, reducing stopping power slightly due to its design but providing excellent durability in exchange.